-If you feel that my action is unfair, then you may seek an appointment with, or write to, the Chairman of Governors, Mr John Bowater, at the School address.
+If you feel that my action is unfair, then you may seek to present further representation to Governors (appeal) by writing to, the Chair of Governors, Ms Georgina Ruoss, at the School address within 5 working days following receipt of this letter.
+A meeting will then be convened within 10 working days following receipt of your request.

 You are entitled to have access to any written statement about the incidents made by (Student's Name) and his/her pastoral records.
+A copy of all information provided to Governors will also be made available but it may contain some redaction due to GDPR law.

-I am prepared to consider any representation that you may wish to make to the Chairman and shall consult with him before reaching a final decision.
+I am prepared to consider any representation that you may wish to make to the Chair and shall consult with them before reaching a final decision.